AdobeDocs/journey-optimizer.en/help/using/web/monitor-web-experiences.md

 1. To remove click tracking on an element, select the corresponding delete icon.

-Once your campaign is live, you can check the number of clicks for each element in the campaign web [live report](../reports/campaign-live-report.md#web-tab) and [global report](../reports/campaign-global-report.md#web-tab).
+Once your campaign is live, you can check the number of clicks for each element in the campaign web [live report](../reports/campaign-live-report.md#web-tab) and [Customer Journey Analytics report](../reports/campaign-global-report-cja-web.md).